Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

   # See CosmicCrate.yml or CasinoCrate.yml to see how the Cosmic/Casino CrateType works.
   CrateType: CSGO
-  # Name of the Inventory if a GUI crate.
-  CrateName: "<green>Basic Crate"
-  # The name of the inventory that will be in the preview GUI.
-  Preview-Name: "<green>Basic Crate Preview"
   # Starting amount of keys when the player 1st joins.
   StartingKeys: 0
   # The amount of keys required to use the crate.